10 Quirky David Lynch Stories

-All of David Lynch’s projects are disturbing, to varying degrees, but in life, stories about the director are more quirky than they are unsettling.
+All of David Lynch’s projects are disturbing to varying degrees — but in real life, tales about the director are more quirky than they are unsettling.
 Did you know about his days as an amateur weatherman?
-How about the 20 cups of instant coffee he would drink daily?
+Or how about the 20 cups of instant coffee he would drink daily?
+What a guy!
 If you’re looking for some post–Twin Peaks: The Return reading, look no further than this collection of silly David Lynch stories.

 He loves Mad Men so much, he refuses to call the actors by their real names.